GCDigitalFellows/gcdri_ts_cat_ml/README.md

 ========================
 1) loading data from tables (excel files, csvs)

-2) cleaning misformed data such as dates and missing values
+2) cleaning misformed data and missing values

 3) filtering data using keywords and logical constraints